PureHarmonyProject/app-adazaL/README.md

-# app-Lazada
+# app-adazaL
-Lazada app for HarmonyOS
+adazaL app for HarmonyOS